HHS/TANF-app/docs/Security-Compliance/IR/Sys-Admin-Acct-Mgmt.md

     - preliminary assessment of the scope and impact of the compromise (e.g. were spaces and/or services deleted? was PII compromised? exposed?)
     - Next steps (e.g. schedule mtg to discuss incident response plan, rotate keys, etc.)

-- If system admin's compromised account is not restored by following the abovementioned steps, this could because the evil user also changed the admin's cloud.gov account permissions and/or compromised other components of TDP.
+- If system admin's compromised account is not restored by following the abovementioned steps, this could be because the evil user also changed the admin's cloud.gov account permissions and/or compromised other components of TDP.
 If this is the case, the `system owner` should reach out to cloud.gov (https://cloud.gov/docs/help/) support to have any necessary user permissions and/or services (e.g. database) restored.

 ### Notes